vnwnv/starbase-cluster-k8s/README.md

 **Easy RKE2 Cluster Deployment** - Automate your Kubernetes infrastructure lifecycle on Proxmox VE with Terraform and Ansible.

-You can follow the [*Concepts Guide*](https://vnwnv.github.io/starbase-cluster-website/docs/guides/concepts) to get the main concepts and steps.
-And follow the [*Quick Start Guide*](https://vnwnv.github.io/starbase-cluster-website/docs/guides/quick-start) to deploy a cluster.
-Full document site [vnwnv.github.io/starbase-cluster-website](https://vnwnv.github.io/starbase-cluster-website/) is in comming, documents will publish to there.
+You can follow the

+- [*Concepts Guide*](https://vnwnv.github.io/starbase-cluster-website/docs/guides/concepts) to get the main concepts and steps.
+- [*Quick Start Guide*](https://vnwnv.github.io/starbase-cluster-website/docs/guides/quick-start) to deploy a cluster.

+For more, visit the [document site](https://vnwnv.github.io/starbase-cluster-website/).

 ## 🎞️ Context